-To Sear ch Click "Co ntrol/F" or n key board Year First Middle Last Organization City State/ Country Notes 1950 Samuel L. Emsweller Principle Horticulturist, Bureau of Plant Industry Beltsville MD For his contributions to the field of commercial horticulture and the nursery industry.
-1951 Walter Е. Lammerts La Canada CA For his success in hybridizing roses.
-1952 Arie F. den Boer Superintendent, Water Works Park Des Moines IA For developing outstanding crab apples.
-1953 Francis Meilland Cap d'Antibes Alpes Maritimes France For his outstanding work with roses.
+To searc ch click "Con trol/F" on a PC or "Cn nd/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 1953 Francis Meilland Cap d'Antibes Alpes Maritimes France For his outstanding work with roses.
 1954 Paul Vossberg Westbury Rose Company Long Island NY For notable advances in propagation of azaleas, rhododendrons and other woody plants.
 1955 Eugene S. Boerner Jackson & Perkins Newark NJ For skill in the science and practice of hybridizing roses.
-1956 • No A ward 1957 No A ward 1958 Lewis Charles Chadwick Columbus ОН For his conspicuous contributions to the science and practice of plant propagation and his horticultural writings.
-1959 Karl Sax Former Director, Arnold Arboretum and Professor of Botany, Harvard Jamaica Plain МА For his skill in the hybridization and propagation of hardy woody plants.
+1956 No A 1957 No Award 1958 Lewis Charles Chadwick Columbus ОН For his conspicuous contributions to the science and practice of plant propagation and his horticultural writings.
+1959 Karl Sax Former Director, Arnold Arboretum and Professor of Botany, Harvard Jamaica Plain MA For his skill in the hybridization and propagation of hardy woody plants.
 1960 Clement Gray Bowers Maine NY For being a world authority on rhododendrons and azaleas 1961 Herbert С. Swim Swim and Weeks Chino CA For his skill as a rose hybridizer.
-1962 No A ward 1963 Henry Joseph Hohman Kingsville Nurseries Kingville MD For growing better and unusual ornamental woody plants.
-1964 Peter J. Mezitt Weston Nurseries Hopkinton MA For the 40 years he and his family have contributed to making good plants available to the public and displaying them in many ways to increase the public's desire for horticultural perfection.
+1962 I No A ward 1963 Henry Joseph Hohman Kingsville Nurseries Kingville MD For growing better and unusual ornamental woody plants.
+1964 Peter J. Mezitt Weston Nurseries Hopkinton МА For the 40 years he and his family have contributed to making good plants available to the public and displaying them in many ways to increase the public's desire for horticultural perfection.
 1965 Alfred James Fordham Arnold Arboretum Jamaica Plain MA For maintaining the high standards set by past famous propagators at the Arboretum.
 1966 Sidney Waxman University of Connecticut Storrs СТ For outstanding work in the propagation of woody plants, particularly those that are difficult to propagate by common methods.
+1967 Edmund Victor Mezitt Weston Nurseries Hopkinton MA For outstanding ability in the propagationa nd growing of plants.
+1968 Roger Gibbs Coggeshall President, Cherry Hill Nurseries West Newbury MA For outstanding work in the propagation of hardy woody plants commercially with better means .